 And thus, this website actually appeared!

-* These all are non-profit materials so if you’d wish to contribute, please hit a button to like and/or share!
-And if you’d like to support the future works (help to pay copyediting fees), you can donate here.
+* These all are non-profit materials so if you’d wish to give your support, please, hit a button to like and/or share!
+And if you want to contribute to the future works (help to pay copyediting fees), you can donate here.